 A reasonable accommodation is any modification or adjustment to a job, an employment practice, or the work environment that makes it possible for a qualified individual with a disability to enjoy equal employment opportunities.

 What is PAS?

-As part of DFC's obligation to engage in affirmative action, DFC provides PAS to individuals who need them because of certain disabilities.
-PAS are services that help individuals who, because of targeted disabilities, require assistance to perform basic activities of daily living, like eating and using the restroom.
-PAS are specifically for individuals with targeted disabilities.
-The individual must be able to perform the essential functions of the job once PAS and any required Reasonable Accommodations have been provided.
+PAS are services that help individuals with targeted disabilities who require assistance to perform basic activities of daily living, like eating, using the restroom, etc. The individual with targeted disabilities must be able to perform the essential functions of the job once PAS and any required Reasonable Accommodations have been provided.

 DFC Reasonable Accommodation/Personal Assistance Services Policy